SJÖGREN'S SYNDROME OVERVIEW

 Low-dose glucocorticoids (also called steroids) such as prednisone may improve joint pain.
 However, glucocorticoids are generally recommended for short-term treatment because of serious side effects with long-term use (eg, weight gain, high blood pressure, diabetes, bone thinning).

 A class of medications called disease-modifying drugs (DMARDs) is commonly used in people with lupus and rheumatoid arthritis to slow the immune system’s destructive effects.
 Similar treatments have been used in patients with Sjögren’s syndrome.
-(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)" and "Treatment of systemic and extraglandular manifestations of Sjögren’s syndrome", section on 'Arthralgia'.)
+(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)" and "Treatment of systemic and extraglandular manifestations of Sjögren’s syndrome".)